-MICHAEL BRYAN 1966 - 2020 - Obituary
+Michael Bryan 1966 - 2020 - Obituary

-Michael lived in Hartland, Vt. with his wife Sue Lewin Bryan, and his daughter, Ronnie Bryan, and son, Joseph Bryan and his companion Echo Lyman.
+Michael lived in Hartland, Vermont with his wife Sue Lewin Bryan and his daughter, Ronnie Bryan and son, Joseph Bryan and his companion Echo Lyman.

 Along with his parents, he is survived by two sisters, Dayna Ferguson and husband Brice and their children, Todd Rees and Amanda and Alysa Ferguson; Kimberly Liegey and husband David and their children, David Hallman, Michael and Mary Liegey.